Mark E. Davitt, President

 Mark is a member of the International Fellowship of Certified Collectors and was an ACA Certified Instructor.
 Mark remains active in other important industry organizations, including the New York State Collectors Association, where he served two terms as President and is now a Member of the Board of Directors Emeritus.

 Achievements and Philanthropy

 Mark is a recipient of both the Scholar and Fellow degrees in Collection Business Management and has been conferred a Master Credit Executive by the Society of Certified Credit Executives.
-In 2013 Mark was the recipient of the Small Business Council of Rochester's Business Person of the Year Award.
+Mark has been the recipient of the Small Business Council of Rochester's Business Person of the Year Award and was also inducted into the prestigious Rochester Business Hall of Fame.
 His Philanthropy includes financial literacy initiatives, the ACA Education Foundation, the American Diabetes Association and the Irish Children's Program of Rochester.
 He is a member of E-3 Rochester as he has served on the United Way Business Advisory Council of Rochester.